aws/aws-cdk/design/external-references.md

 **Serializable constructs**: At the low-level, we'll define what it means for a construct to be "__serializable__" through string key/value context.
 The mechanism will be recursive such that it will be possible to write/read singular values and write/read serializable objects (which, themselves will write/read their own values and so forth).

-**Serialization context**: the notion of a "string key/value context" represents the lowest common denominator for serialization, and specifically is the only type supported by CloudFormation's cross-stack export/import mechanism.
-If a construct can serialize itself through a set of string key/values, we can pass it via CloudFormation's import/export, environment variables, SSM parameters, etc.
+**Serialization context**: the notion of a "string key/value context" represents the lowest common denominator for serialization, and specifically is the only type supported by CloudFormation's cross-stack export/import mechanism (CloudFormation outputs can only be of "string" type).
+If a construct can serialize itself through a set of key/values, we can pass it via CloudFormation's import/export, environment variables, SSM parameters, etc.

-**CloudFormation imports/exports as a serialization context**: on top of that, we will implement a serialization/deserialization context based on AWS CloudFormation's import/exports mechanism. "writing" a value means "output/export" and "reading" a value means "import".
+**CloudFormation imports/exports as a serialization context**: on top of that, we will implement a serialization/deserialization context based on AWS CloudFormation's import/exports mechanism. "writing" a value means defining an Output with an Export and "reading" a value means `Fn::ImportValue` with this export name.
 The "export name" will be used as a prefix that represent an object, and sub-objects will be serialized by adding another component to the export name.

+**Synthesis-time Imports**: we will also define an environmental context provider that will import values during synthesis and store them in `cdk.json`.
+This approach is more robust since it will allow CDK code to reason about concrete values instead of opaque tokens.
+It's especially needed for situations where a list of values needs to be passed and the arity is required.

 **Convenience methods**: now that constructs can be serializable through imports/exports, we can implement a set of convenience methods for each AWS resource to provide nice ergonomics for the specific use case of exporting and importing resources across apps.